 What is video-first podcasting?

 Video-first podcasting is an innovative approach to podcast creation where video is not just an afterthought but the primary focus.
-In this paradigm, creators cater to both audio and visual audiences by producing content that is rich in visual elements from the outset.
+Creators cater to both audio and visual audiences by producing content that is rich in visual elements from the outset.
 The final output is distributed across various platforms, leveraging the strengths of video engagement while also serving traditional audio podcast listeners.

 Why should podcasters consider a video-first strategy?